exploratorystudios/Hermes/README.md

 ## Project Overview

 This project consists of two main components:
-1. A TI-BASIC program (`.8xp` file, which internally displays "HERMES V10.0" as per its `Str9` variable) designed for TI-84 Plus series graphing calculators to perform word classification using a pre-trained neural network.
+1. A TI-BASIC program (`.8xp` file, which internally displays "HERMES V10.0") designed for TI-84 Plus series graphing calculators to perform word classification using a pre-trained neural network.
 2. A Python script (`trainer.py`) for training this neural network model on a PC.
 Training on a PC is essential for achieving effective classification performance due to the computational limitations of the calculator.

 The system classifies 4-letter words into one of four predefined categories: DARK, NEWT, DEER, or DIRT.
 Its notable strength, when using PC-trained models, is a high degree of tolerance to misspellings and input variations.